HassanAmirii/HassanAmirii/README.md

 Goal: bring stuffs to life & maintain 1000 days streak

-currently kaizening backend :: JS, node js, express, mongo db
 <br>
-currently building ::  weather API that fetches and returns weather data. using node js, express and  Visual Crossing’s API -- Also have to implement redis to cache subsequent requests
+currently building ::   an API for an expense tracker application.
+This API should allow users to create, read, update, and delete expenses.
+Users should be able to sign up and log in to the application.
+Each user should have their own set of expenses.

+<br><br>

 | Most Used Languages | Stats |